InfoFlow KV: Information-Flow-Aware KV Recomputation for Long Context: Related Work

 \subsection{KV Eviction \& Compression}

 KV eviction and compression methods reduce long-context inference cost by limiting the size or precision of KV caches during decoding.
 Eviction-based approaches such as H2O~\cite{zhang2023h2o} and StreamingLLM~\cite{xiao2023streamingllm} discard cached KV states based on heuristics, including recency or attention importance.
-Compression methods such as Pyramid KV~\cite{cai2024pyramidkv} and memorization-based approaches~\cite{wu2022memorizing} approximate historical KV representations through hierarchical compression or summary memory.
+Compression methods such as Pyramid KV~\cite{cai2024pyramidkv}, SnapKV~\cite{li2024snapkv} and memorization-based approaches~\cite{wu2022memorizing} approximate historical KV representations through hierarchical compression or summary memory.
 These methods primarily target the memory footprint and access cost during autoregressive decoding.
 In contrast, our work addresses the prefilling bottleneck under chunk-wise processing, where KV states are computed independently, and cross-chunk interactions are lost.
-Rather than shrinking or discarding KV caches, we retain token-level KV states and selectively recompute a small subset of tokens to restore global information flow.
+Rather than shrinking or discarding KV caches, we retain token-level KV states and selectively recompute a small subset of tokens to restore global information flow, further influencing downstream generation.
+Additional comparisons with KV compression and eviction baselines are provided in Appendix~\ref{Appendix: KV Compression and Eviction Baselines}.